syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ## Disable animation on navigation

 SfCalendar animate the content while navigate between different set of date range or move from one view to another view.
-This animation can be disabled by `EnableAnimattion` as false.
+This animation can be disabled by `EnableAnimation` as false.
 The following code example illustrates the same.

 {% tabs %}